DragosTrandafir/ImageProcessing_Personal_Project/README.md

 # ImageProcessing
 Using C++ classes to build a basic image processing app

-TO RUN THE APP, you should download the repository and run the main file from the Size directory.
+TO RUN THE APP, you should download the repository and run the main.cpp file from the Size directory.
 The brightness alteration and gamma correction folders contain examples of transformations.
-In the main file, you should first decomment the lines of code commented with //1 , and then run.
-You can then modify the values of parameters a and b and run again.
-Everytime you run and it works, the saved output pgm image can be converted in a jpg/png file (maybe using an online converter). (for you to actually see the transformations)
-Similarly, for the gamma transformation, you should decomment the lines of code commented with //2 , and then run.
-You can then modify the values of parameters y and run again.
-The convolution class is not yet ready, so it is not called in the main file.
+The main file offers a UI application through which the user can try different image transformations with different parameters.
+To actually see the .pgm images, i recommend you use an online pgm to jpg converter.
+All the other details regarding the structure of the project are included in the images below.

 ![C1](https://github.com/DragosTrandafir/ImageProcessing/assets/62999548/53cf6c49-dc1c-420b-b1d9-289b29fef9e0)
 ![C2](https://github.com/DragosTrandafir/ImageProcessing/assets/62999548/8f69c648-2b08-4c3b-8241-804174dc08bb)